 There are a few Pokémon from the original generation that are based on real-world figures (probably before the games were big enough to worry about legal issues), and the amazing Alakazam is one of them.
 This spoon-wielding unit with immense psychic power is based on the infamous conman Uri Gellar, who spent years pretending to have psychic powers for clout.
 Well, Alakazam has REAL psychic powers Uri (I know he’s not real, let me have this), and he’s awesome.

-Not only is Alakazam an absolute powerhouse in the original games, being one of the few challengers to the almighty Gengar, but the two Pokémon appear together in my favourite episode of the original Pokémon anime, when gigantic, prehistoric version of the two ‘mons appeared and had a kaiju fight.
+Not only is Alakazam an absolute powerhouse in the original games, being one of the few challengers to the almighty Gengar, but the two Pokémon appear together in my favorite episode of the original Pokémon anime, when gigantic, prehistoric version of the two ‘mons appeared and had a kaiju fight.
 With its absurd special attack and its awesome bearded mega evolution, Alakazam has also kept a steady spot in the Pokémon meta, and it holds the honor of perhaps being the Pokémon with a name that’s the most fun to say.
 Read our guide to the best psychic Pokemon in Pokémon Go for more.

 Alright, folks, that’s it for now, put down the pitchforks.
-We love every single gen 1 Pokémon (except for you Seel), but this was just a list of our personal favorites and some that have had the best legacy since their original release.
+We love every single gen 1 Pokémon (except for you, Seel), but this is just a list of our personal favorites and some that have had the best legacy since their original release.
 If you want to see even more of our favorite Pokémon though, be sure to check out our gen 2 Pokémon, gen 3 Pokémon, gen 4 Pokémon, gen 5 Pokémon, gen 6 Pokémon, gen 7 Pokémon, gen 8 Pokémon, and gen 9 Pokémon guides.
 Or, if you want to look ahead to the future, check out our new Pokémon game article.